abcxyz/abc-updater/RELEASING.md

 `VERSION` in the root of the repo is used by `draft-release` to determine the "current" version to increment from.
 It must be a valid existing tag.

+#### Failed Release
+If a release fails, you will need to manually decrement the `VERSION` file to its previous state before running `draft-release` again to create a new PR.